fatenhassen/fatenhassen/README.md

 ---

 ## 🌱 About Me
-- 🎓 Final year student in Computer Science
+- 🎓 student in Computer Science
 - 📱 Currently working on a **Flutter-based IoT project (Heart Guardian)**
 - 🌍 Love to share knowledge & collaborate on open-source projects
 - ⚡ Fun fact: I enjoy mixing Arabic & English in my daily notes 🤭